PSModule/Ast/README.md

 # AST

-A PowerShell module for using the Abstract Syntax Tree (AST) to analyze any PowerShell code.
+A PowerShell module for using the Abstract Syntax Tree (AST) on any PowerShell code.

 ## Prerequisites